phpbg/easysync/readme.md

 # EasySync

-Synchronize your phone with your DAV server, the easy way.
+Synchronize your phone with your WebDAV server, the easy way.

 ## Features
 * Synchronize images, videos, audio and downloads